dokryconn/Dokters-Prescription/README.md

 #	Additional Notes:

-The **Dokter's Prescription** script contains a mix of simple, useful functions and includes detailed comments within the code to help you understand the different script functions.
-You can simply reference the comments within the script to help customize everything for your specific needs.
+The **Dokter's Prescription** script contains a variety of simple, useful functions and includes detailed comments within the code to help you understand the script functions to help you customize it to meet your preference.
+You can simply reference the comments within the .AHK script file to help guide you through customizing everything for your specific needs.

-You can also use the `Dok’s Rx Guide.xls` spreadsheet file as a template to track any specific changes that you have made while editing the script.
+While customizing the **Doketer's Prescription** script, you can also use the `Dok’s Rx Guide.xls` spreadsheet file as a template to track any specific changes that you have made while editing the script.

 # Donate